ShlomiRex/Maplestory-Monster-DB/README.md

 This repo contains Monster Database in the popular MMO MapleStory.
 The resources for this database were extracted from the game installation itself, March 2018, using HaRepacker for .Wz formats.
+The CSV contains:

+* Monster name
+* Monster level
+* Monster HP
+* Monster EXP
+and more.

 Use Java Version, it's better.